EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 }
 ```

 This class is pretty lean.
-All it does is define a constructor that expects an instance of `UserManager<IdentityUser>`, which will be supplied via dependency injection; and define a simple `Run` method that, when given a username, email and password, asks the `UserManager<IdentityUser>` instance that it was given to create a user account.
+All it does is define a constructor that expects an instance of `UserManager<IdentityUser>`, which will be supplied via dependency injection; and a simple `Run` method that, when given a username, email and password, asks the `UserManager<IdentityUser>` instance that it was given to create a user account.

-Moving on to setting up dependency injection now, we will do it in `VehicleQuotes.CreateUser/UserCreator.cs`.
+Moving on to setting up dependency injection now, we will do it in `VehicleQuotes.CreateUser/Program.cs`.
 Replace the contents of that file with this:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;